The first iteration of Open Banking in Australia – a limited pilot involving the four majors – went live on 1 July 2019.

 Derived from: The Treasury website.
 Retrieved July 2019.

-- • 25 September: The ACCC announces 10 successful applicants (out of 40 expressions of interest received) for CDR testing.
-These 10 applicants will now participate in testing of the CDR ecosystem in the run-up to launch in February 2020.
-The 10 successful applicants are:
+- • The following 10 entities continue to participate in testing of the CDR ecosystem in the run-up to launch in February 2020.

 - 86400 Ltd;